TobyBaril/EarlGrey/README.md

 You are ready to go!
 Just remember to activate the _intel_ terminal, then the conda environment before running Earl Grey.

-# A Docker container has been generated with all of Dfam v3.9
+# A Docker container has been generated with all of Dfam v3.9  (or with none of Dfam 3.9, but with script generation to source required partitions)

 I try to keep an up-to-date container in docker hub, but this might not always be the case depending on if I have had time to build and upload a new image.
-Currently, there are two images ready for use: an image with all partitions of Dfam 3.9 and v6.0.1 and an image with Dfam 3.7 curated elements only and v5.1.1.
+Currently, there are two images ready for use: an image with all partitions of Dfam 3.9 and v6.1.0 and an image with Dfam 3.7 curated elements only and v5.1.1.
+If you use the `-nodfam` version, install required paritions using instructions in `/usr/local/share/RepeatMasker/Libraries/famdb/` when the container is running.
 You can use these images by pulling the container:

 ```
 # Interactive mode
-# Version 6.0.1 with Dfam 3.9
+# Version 6.1.0 with Dfam 3.9
 docker run -it -v 'pwd':/data/ tobybaril/earlgrey:latest

+# Version 6.1.0 with no preconfigured partitions
+docker run -it -v 'pwd':/data/ tobybaril/earlgrey:v6.1.0-nodfam

 # Version 5.1.1 with Dfam 3.7 curated elements only
 docker run -it -v `pwd`:/data/ tobybaril/earlgrey_dfam3.7:latest

 # Non interactive mode example:
-# Version 6.0.1 with Dfam 3.9
+# Version 6.1.0 with Dfam 3.9 preconfigured
 docker run -v 'pwd':/data/ tobybaril/earlgrey:latest earlGrey -g /data/NC_045808_EarlWorkshop.fasta -s nonInteractiveTest -o /data/ -t 8

 # Version 5.1.1 with Dfam 3.7 curated elements only